Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

 Ronald Acuña Jr. At The Plate

-- Among the qualified hitters in baseball, his batting average ranks fourth, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Acuna has 184 hits and an OBP of .419 to go with a slugging percentage of .582.
+All three of those stats are tops among Atlanta hitters this season.

+- He ranks fourth in batting average, first in on base percentage, and fifth in slugging among qualifying hitters in MLB action.

-- Acuna will look to extend his five-game hitting streak.
-He's batting .522 with three homers during his last games.
+- Acuna is batting .391 with three homers during his last games and is on a six-game hitting streak.

-- In 52 games this year (38.8%), Acuna has picked up an RBI, and in 18 of those games (13.4%) he had two or more.
+- Acuna has an RBI in 53 of 135 games this season, with multiple RBI in 18 of them.
 He has also driven home three or more of his team's runs in 11 contests.

-- In 84 of 134 games this season, he has scored, and 29 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.